metta-systems/libsss/doc/spec.md

 ### 4.2 Framing

 Frames are stream containers within a channel packet.
 Packet contents are sliced into frames, which may contain stream data from one or more streams and other control information.
-Frames use tagged chunks format, where each chunk follows a certain format with a header and optionally content part.
+Frames use tagged chunks, where each chunk follows a certain format with a header and optionally content part.

 Frames are inside the channel message cryptobox, prevented from peeking into by any eavesdroppers.